streamr-dev/streamr-specs/PROTOCOL.md

 ### GroupKeyResponse

-Sent by a publisher as a response to a `GroupKeyRequest` to the requestor's key exchange stream.
+Sent by a publisher as a success response to a `GroupKeyRequest`.
+The response is sent to the requestor's key exchange stream.
 The requestor should handle this message by adding the contained keys to their key storage, and re-attempting to decrypt any messages that previously could not be decrypted due to missing the keys.

 `GroupKeyResponse`s must be encrypted with (`encryptionType 1 (RSA)`) for the `rsaPublicKey` provided in the `GroupKeyRequest`.